-Changes in market conditions throughout 2019 and 2017 impacted our long-term forecasts of future operating results with regard to the reduction of significant sales volume to a large customer of our United States (U.S.) vinyl operations, and lower-than-expected operating performance of our North American Cabinet Components business.
-We determined that these conditions were indicators of triggering events which necessitated an evaluation of certain long-term assets utilized in these businesses for potential impairment.
+Changes in market conditions throughout 2019 impacted our long-term forecasts of future operating results with regard to the reduction of significant sales volume to a large customer of our United States (U.S.) vinyl operations, and lower-than-expected operating performance of our NA Cabinet Components business.
+The World Health Organization's (WHO), declaration of COVID-19 as a global pandemic also created significant changes in market conditions throughout 2020 that have continued into 2021.
+We determined that these conditions were indicators of a triggering event in 2019 and 2020 which necessitated an evaluation of certain long-term assets used in these businesses for potential impairment.
 We compared the projected undiscounted cash flows we expected to realize associated with these assets over the remaining useful lives of the primary operating assets to the net book value of the long-term assets, including goodwill, and determined that these assets were not impaired.
-Therefore, we did not record an impairment charge related to property, plant and equipment or intangible assets with defined lives during the years ended October 31, 2019 and 2017.
-There were no indicators of triggering events noted for the year ended October 31, 2018.
+There were no corresponding indicators of a triggering event in 2021.
+Therefore, we did not record an impairment charge related to property, plant and equipment or intangible assets with defined lives during the years ended October 31, 2021, 2020 and 2019.

 Software development costs, including costs incurred to purchase third-party software, are capitalized when we have determined that the technology is capable of meeting our performance requirements, and we have authorized funding for the project.
 We cease capitalization of software costs when the software is substantially complete and is ready for its intended use.
 The software is then amortized over its estimated useful life.
 When events or circumstances indicate the carrying value of internal use software might not be recoverable, we assess the recoverability of these assets by comparing the carrying value of the asset to the undiscounted future cash flows expected to be generated from the asset's use, consistent with the methodology to test other property, plant and equipment for impairment.